 It’s reciprocal communication, i.e. two-way communication in which an exchange is happening between those involved as I’ve already talked about here.
 The best presentations are interactive dialogues that invite and facilitate audience engagement.

 Here are some of ways you can integrate the dialogue format into your presentation:

-- Make the tone, language and content personal and conversational
+- Make the tone, language and content personal, relevant and conversational

 - Talk to the audience about what concerns the audience

-- Tell short, relevant, personal stories to create ways for the audience to easily identify with you and illustrate the point you are making
+- Tell personal, simple stories to create ways for the audience to easily identify with you and illustrate the point you are making

 - Ask relevant questions to invite participation.
 For example, use closed yes/no questions at the beginning to get quick, easy responses in the chat boxes.
-Then open questions to get the audience to reflect and give their opinions.
+Then as you move through the presentation ask open questions to get the audience to reflect and give their opinions.
 At the Q & A they let the audience ask their specific questions.
 That lets them control the dialogue.